 - Two awards shall be issued to the successful students.
 The value of the awards will be £2,500 each.

-Schools in the Faculty of Medicine and Health Sciences will be contacted in October 2020 to nominate a candidate.
+Schools in the Faculty of Arts, Humanities and Social Sciences will be contacted in October 2021 to nominate a candidate.

 Nominated students will normally be interviewed in November/December by the QGA Panel.